ksu-hmi/PythonQuiz/projectroadmap.md

 Number the questions.

 Clear or separate each question visually.
- 6. (Optional) Add Features
+ 6. (Optional) Add Features (WE WILL NOT BE ADDING THIS ON TO OUR CODE)

-Timer for each question.

-Load questions from a .json or .csv file.
+***TAYLOR, ALIEHSA,DANNY, AND MICHAEL WENT AHEAD AND ADDED 4 OR MORE QUESTIONS INTO THE CODE EACH***

 Randomize question order.

-Show explanations after answers.

 Add categories (e.g., Basics, Functions, Loops).